walles/loadviz/README.md

 - Stop using CPU when the menu bar isn't visible
 - Draw system load as a cloud rather than an upside down fire
 - Anti-alias cloud horizontally to avoid sharp vertical edges
+- Add a screenshot to the top of the README.md file, close to the explanation of how to read the display

 [create new release]: https://github.com/walles/loadviz/releases/new